 The 2010 season began just like 2009 – with a Harvick victory in the Budweiser Shootout.
 But that was the only similarity between the two campaigns.
 Harvick led the 2010 Sprint Cup standings for 20 weeks and battled for the series championship right through the season finale at Homestead-Miami Speedway.
 He finished third in the standings with three victories, 16 top-fives and 26 top-10s.

 Harvick finished third in points for the second consecutive season in 2011 by scoring four wins, nine top-fives and 19 top-10s.
 He also celebrated KHI’s third Camping World Truck Series owners’ championship.
 It signaled the end of an era, however, as KHI ceased operations following the 2011 season.

-While Harvick’s 2012 season saw him score just a single victory, the year was perhaps his most memorable.
-Harvick and his wife, DeLana, welcomed their first child – Keelan Paul Harvick.
+While Harvick’s 2012 season saw him score just a single victory, it was perhaps his most memorable year as Harvick and his wife, DeLana, welcomed their first child – Keelan Paul Harvick.

 Harvick’s focus was undeterred in 2013 despite announcing he and Childress would part ways at the end of the season.
-He established himself as a contender for the championship.
-He amassed four victories, including one from the pole at Kansas Speedway in Kansas City, scored nine top-fives and 21 top-10s, and finished third in points.
+He established himself as a contender for the championship and amassed four victories, including one from the pole at Kansas Speedway in Kansas City.
+He scored nine top-fives and 21 top-10s while finishing third in points.

 In addition to being a racer, Harvick is a dedicated philanthropist.
 He and DeLana formed the Kevin Harvick Foundation (KHF) in 2010 to support programs that positively enrich the lives of children throughout the United States.Harvick resides in Charlotte, North Carolina, and in his spare time, enjoys golfing and hunting.